Canvas Accessibility FAQs

 All course content presented electronically, which includes Canvas:

-• Content pages, discussion prompts, assessments, and assignments
+- Content pages, discussion prompts, assessments, and assignments

-• Course reading material (including PDFs, Word documents, or Google documents, or similar)
+- Course reading material (including PDFs, Word documents, or Google documents, or similar)

-• Spreadsheet-based content (such as Microsoft Excel documents, Google Sheets, or similar)
+- Spreadsheet-based content (such as Microsoft Excel documents, Google Sheets, or similar)

-• Slide presentations (including Microsoft PowerPoint, Google Slides, or similar)
+- Slide presentations (including Microsoft PowerPoint, Google Slides, or similar)

-What instructors can do to prepare
+What can instructors do to prepare?

 A good starting place for instructors is to learn more about some of the issues that lead to inaccessibility.
 Some of the greatest challenges to accessibility in online courses are improperly created documents (such as PDFs, word-processed documents, slide presentations, and spreadsheets).
 Additionally, videos without captions or transcripts provide a barrier to accessibility.

-Here, AJ Barse, WWU Instructional Designer, and Justina Brown, Sr. Instructional Designer, share what is entailed in the new federal digital content accessibility mandate prior to the early 2026 effective date.
+Here, AJ Barse, WWU Instructional Designer, and Justina Brown, Senior Instructional Designer, share what is entailed in the new federal digital content accessibility mandate prior to the early 2026 effective date.
 They also cover accessibility basics to help you ensure your digital content is ready.

 Recording Link: Countdown to Meeting New Federal Digital Accessibility Rules (33 min)